Waste heat: Power generation

 The electrical efficiency of thermal power plants is defined as the ratio between the input and output energy.
 It is typically only 33% when disregarding usefulness of the heat output for building heat.
 The images show cooling towers, which allow power stations to maintain the low side of the temperature difference essential for conversion of heat differences to other forms of energy.
 Discarded or "waste" heat that is lost to the environment may instead be used to advantage.

 A coal-fired power station.
 These transform chemical energy into 36–48% electricity and the remaining 52–64% to waste heat.

 Industrial processes

 Industrial processes, such as oil refining, steel making or glass making are major sources of waste heat.

+Steam generation

+Waste heat is frequently recovered in the production of steam.
+In many industrial facilities and power generation systems, high temperature exhaust gases from gas turbines, internal combustion engines, industrial furnaces, and other thermal processes contain enough residual energy to generate steam through heat exchange.
+Devices such as waste heat boilers and heat recovery steam generators (HRSGs) transfer thermal energy from exhaust streams to water, producing steam without surplus fuel combustion.

+In combined cycle power plants, exhaust heat from a gas turbine is directed to a heat recovery steam generator, where it then produces steam to drive a secondary steam turbine, increasing overall plant efficiency.
+Similar systems are used in marine propulsion, refineries, chemical plants, and steel mills, where exhaust gas boilers convert waste heat to process steam.

+Recovered steam may be used for electricity generation, industrial processes, district heating, or other thermal applications.
+The recovery of waste heat for steam generation improves overall energy efficiency and reduces fuel consumption and associated emissions.

 Electronics

 Although small in terms of power, the disposal of waste heat from microchips and other electronic components, represents a significant engineering challenge.
 This necessitates the use of fans, heatsinks, etc. to dispose of the heat.

 For example, data centers use electronic components that consume electricity for computing, storage and networking.
 The French CNRS explains a data center is like a resistor and most of the energy it consumes is transformed into heat and requires cooling systems.